 “To be successful, one has to be one of three bees - the queen bee, the hardest working bee, or the bee that does not fit in.”

 “The mistake a lot of actors make, particularly young ones, is allowing themselves to feel that they're the finished articles, the bee's knees, and it's not true.”

 “Bee to the blossom, moth to the flame; Each to his passion; what's in a name?”
 Jackson

 ~ Helen Hunt

-The honey bee, being the busiest and hardworking bees, produce honey.
+The honey bee, being the busiest and most hardworking bee, produce honey and honeycomb.
 They work all day, taking nectar to create honey for the nutrition of their young ones.
-And for the nourishment of humans.
+And bees create nature's superfood, honey, for the nourishment of humans.
 If you love honey, that’s one more reason to care about the safety of the honey bee population.

 “The bee collects honey from flowers in such a way as to do the least damage or destruction to them, and he leaves them whole, undamaged and fresh, just as he found them.”

 “Bees do have a smell, you know, and if they don't they should, for their feet are dusted with spices from a million flowers.”

 “When the flower blossoms, the bee will come.”